Susan Sperber's practice emphasizes labor and employment law, religious institutions law, immigration law, and commercial and corporate litigation.

-Ms. Sperber also advises clients on all types of employment agreements, including non-competition agreements and severance agreements.
-As part of that work, Ms. Sperber regularly represents companies in non-competition and non-solicitation disputes and disputes concerning former employee non-disclosure obligations.
+Susan also advises clients on all types of employment agreements, including non-competition agreements and severance agreements.
+As part of that work, Susan regularly represents companies in non-competition and non-solicitation disputes and disputes concerning former employee non-disclosure obligations.

 - Regularly counsels clients on employment matters, including leave issues, wage and hour issues, discrimination and retaliation claims, successful terminations and company best policies and practices